What is Commercial Taxi Insurance?

-- Auto Liability Coverage: This is the most common type of commercial auto insurance and is required for most taxi drivers.
+- Auto Liability: This is the most common type of commercial auto insurance and is required for most taxi drivers.
 This can cover damage to or replacement of vehicles, third-party medical expenses, legal expenses if you’re sued, potential loss of income of the injured party—and funeral expenses.

 - Comprehensive: This insurance coverage will cover the cost of repairs—or replacement—if your cab is damaged by weather, theft, or vandalism.

-- Uninsured or Underinsured Motorist: This insurance coverage is required by most states.
-It provides cover if the other party involved in an accident is liable and doesn’t have insurance coverage—or enough coverage to cover the cost of damages.
+- Uninsured or Underinsured Motorist: This coverage is required by most states.
+It provides cover if the other party involved in an accident is liable and doesn’t have insurance—or enough coverage to cover the cost of damages.

-Where you fall under these categories can impact the cost of your insurance coverage and requirements to receive the coverage.
+Where you fall under these categories of taxi services can impact the cost of your insurance and the requirements to receive the coverage.
 What are they?

 - Public-Hire: Public-hire taxis are those that can be hailed off the street and the ride doesn’t have to be pre-booked.